 Soak in God’s Word.
 Pray.
 Breathe in His creation.
 Probably the best thing I did recently was taking my schoolwork outside and laying on a blanket in the middle of the woods for a few hours (hey, living in a forest has its perks).
 I think it had been months since I had actually stopped my to-do-list brain enough to just thank God for giving me my life, my family, and the world around me.
 Prayers don’t have to be fancy for God to hear them, too, you know.
 Ask for God to use this time of isolation to grow you.

 Be eccentric.
 DIY projects are your best friend right now.
 Make flower crowns, sew a dress, paint a cabinet, or learn to bake French macarons.
 Be quirky.
 Write actual, physical letters to your friends.
 Learn how to change a tire.
-Make a funny video.
+Write a song.
 Learn how to juggle.
 Google some musical scripts and put on a one-woman show, even if it’s for no audience in particular.
 Paint some rocks.

 Now is the perfect time to be weird, my friend.